indropal/RestoringMissingModalityWithMultiModalLearning/README.md

     </li>
 </ul>
 The Speech Data is decomposed and preprocessed by extracting <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum">Mel-frequency cepstral coefficients</a> and organizing them into Tensors for training the generative deep learning model.

+<h4>Methodology</h4> :

+The project currently involves a trained MVAE on MNIST handritten digits data for two languages 'Bangla' (Bengali) & 'Arabic' while speech data for 'English' is used as the third modality. <br>